Wake Up Dead Man: Christian faith vs. Religious wolves

 The gay couple storms out.

-He'd rather scream at everything he believes is wrong — pointing out all the flaws and mistakes of each newcomer until they get up in disgust and walk away.
+Wicks would rather scream at everything he believes is wrong — pointing out all the flaws and mistakes of each newcomer —until they get up and walk away.

-Wicks is so focused on belittling others to raise himself up that he can’t see his own shortcomings and need for grace.
+Wicks is so focused on belittling others that he can’t see his own shortcomings and need for grace.

 Members of the Our Lady of Perpetual Fortitude Catholic Church as portrayed in Wake Up Dead Man: A Knives Out Mystery (Netflix, 2025).